ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

 Notice how the properties `min_players` and `max_players` are written in snake case.
-Surely we can just update our struct to match the snake case style on the payload, however it doesn't look idiomatic Swift.
+Surely we could just update our struct to match the snake case style on the payload, however it doesn't really seem idiomatic Swift.

 ```swift
 struct BoardGame: Decodable {